Easy Caramel Corn Recipe + Moose Munch Variation (No Corn Syrup, No Thermometer)

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-This recipe for homemade caramel corn is made with honey instead of corn syrup and is super easy to make - but everyone will think you slaved away!
-I found the original corn-syrup version of the caramel corn recipe in a vintage Farm Journal cookbook inherited from Brian's Kansas grandma, but I knew it was worth adapting because of the 5-minute cooking time - and great results.
+I found the original corn-syrup version of this caramel corn recipe in a vintage Farm Journal cookbook inherited from Brian’s Kansas grandma, but I knew it was worth adapting because of the 5-minute cooking time.
+One time through with the honey substitute and I knew I had a winner with the great result!

-And when I turned the caramel corn into a Harry & David Moose Munch knock-off, it became the most popular Christmas treat we give to our family and friends.
-To make it as close to the H&D version we liked so much, I figured out how to thoroughly coat some of the caramel corn with chocolate, and then mix them so you'd be able to pick out the different caramel or chocolate corn from a bowl (versus just drizzling caramel corn with chocolate).
+To make it as close to the moose munch we liked so much, I figured out how to thoroughly coat some of the caramel corn with chocolate, and then mix them so you’d be able to pick out the different caramel or chocolate corn from a bowl just like the original (versus just drizzling caramel corn with chocolate).
 And it is SO good.

-I had to share it with you for two reasons:
+I had to share both the caramel corn and moose munch option with you for two reasons:

 - I can only make this one time a year or I will eat it all in a sitting, a-hem.